djm89uk/djm89uk.github.io/rootme_wser.md

 ### Statement

-Your goal is to hack this photo galery by uploading PHP code.
+Your goal is to hack this photo gallery by uploading PHP code.
 Retrieve the validation password in the file .passwd at the root of the application.

 ### Links